Floky959/Prayer-Time/README.md

 🎯 Usage

-    Type a Moroccan city name (e.g., "Casablanca") Select from suggestions or use quick buttons
+    Type a Moroccan city name (e.g., Casablanca)

+    Select from suggestions or use quick buttons

     View prayer times with live updates

-🤝 Contributing

-    Fork the project
-    Create your feature branch
-    Commit your changes
-    Push to the branch
-    Open a Pull Request

 📄 License

-MIT License - see LICENSE file for details.
+MIT License — see LICENSE
+file for details.

 Made with ❤️ for the Muslim community 🕌